 Also, please note, when purchasing items in the U.S. expect an additional sales tax.
 This differs from state-to-state but is usually between 8 to 9% of the cost of the item.

-Lastly, make sure that you also save a certain amount of cash for potential health care issues that come up, and general emergencies.
+Lastly, make sure that you also save a certain amount of cash for potential health care issues that come up, and for general emergencies.

 Before you leave your home country, call your local bank to double-check if you can get a card with no foreign transaction fees.
 If this isn’t possible with your home bank, a smart thing to do is to set up a bank account in the U.S. as soon as possible.
 This will save you a lot of money in foreign transaction fees during your stay.